disintegrate-es/disintegrate/README.md

             item_id: String,
             new_quantity: u32,
         },
+        CouponEmitted {
+            #[id]
+            coupon_id: String,
+            quantity: u32,
+        },
+        CouponApplied {
+            #[id]
+            coupon_id: String,
+            #[id]
+            user_id: String,
+        },
     }
     ```

     In this example, we define an enum `DomainEvent` using the `#[derive(Event)]` attribute.
 The enum represents various events that can occur in your application.
 The `#[group]` attribute specifies the event groups, such as `UserEvent` and `CartEvent`, and their corresponding variants.
 This allows you to organize events into logical groups.
-The `#[id]` attribute on fields allows you to specify the domain identifiers of each event, which are used for filtering relevant events for a state.
+The `#[id]` attribute on fields allows you to specify the domain identifiers of each event, which are used for filtering relevant events for a state query.

-3. Create a state that implements the `State` trait.
-A state represents a business concept in your application and contains the information necessary to make decisions based on a group of events.
-Here's an example of a state:
+3. Create a state query for constructing a view from events by deriving the `StateQuery` trait.
+To achieve this, define the event group using the `#[state_query]` attribute and annotate fields containing identifiers with `#[id]`.
+The library uses the annotated IDs to filter events in the specified group, retaining only those with corresponding IDs.
+The state must also implement the `StateMutate` trait, which defines how the data contained in the events is aggregated to construct the state:

     ```rust,ignore
-    use crate::event::CartEvent;
+    use crate::event::{CartEvent, CouponEvent, DomainEvent};
-    use disintegrate::{query, State, StreamQuery};
+    use disintegrate::StateQuery;
+    use disintegrate::{Decision, StateMutate};
+    use serde::{Deserialize, Serialize};
     use std::collections::HashSet;
     use thiserror::Error;

-    #[derive(Clone, Eq, Hash, PartialEq)]
+    #[derive(Clone, Eq, Hash, PartialEq, Serialize, Deserialize)]
     pub struct Item {
         id: String,
         quantity: u32,